clj-kondo/inspector/README.md

 (i/emit-types)
 ```

-and add `"configs/inspector"` to your `:config-paths` in `config.edn`.
+Add `"configs/inspector"` to your `:config-paths` in `config.edn`.
 Requires clj-kondo 2020.09.09 or newer.

 ## Example